-From Left to Right - Jimmy McLeish, Rob Faries, Michael Archibald, James Gunner
+From Left to Right - Jimmy McLeish, Rob Faries, Michael Archibald

 The Relic Kings originated from a 2013 recording project under the name Black Stone.
-Their 2013 eponymous ten track album was recorded at Jukasa Studios in Ohsweken, Ontario during the spring of 2013.
-Released in June of 2013 it was Produced and Engineered by Darren Magierowski.
-The song "Push Me" off of that first release gained rotational play on the Stingray Rock Channel and on smaller market Rock Radio.
-The song "It's Alright" also from that first release reached number 1 on the nationally syndicated Indigenous Music Countdown.
+Their debut 2013 eponymous ten track album was recorded at Jukasa Studios in Ohsweken, Ontario during the spring of 2013 and released in June of that year.
+Produced and Engineered by Juno award winning Darren Magierowski the album was received extremely well.
+Their single ”Push Me” gained national rotational play on the Stingray Rock Channel as well as on Mainstream Rock Radio stations across Canada.
+The track “It's Alright" reached #1 on the nationally syndicated Indigenous Music Countdown.

-The Relic Kings have opened for The Sam Roberts Band, David Wilcox, Sass Jordan, and Honeymoon Suite.
+The Relic Kings have opened for The Sheepdogs, Monster Truck, The Trews, The Sam Roberts Band, David Wilcox, Sass Jordan, and Honeymoon Suite.
 They have performed at a wide variety of venues with the Hershey Centre, Yonge-Dundas Square, and The Phoenix Concert Theatre among them.
 The group has proudly performed at the Aboriginal History Month Celebrations at Yonge-Dundas Square in Toronto and APTN's Aboriginal Day Live in Ottawa.
 In May of 2018 the group traveled to Europe to perform acoustic sets at the Karl May Festival in Radebeul, Germany.

 Michael Archibald (Guitars) of Taykwa Tagamou Nation in Cochrane, Ontario